 I want to talk about something that I probably shouldn’t.
 It’s probably taboo and not appropriate and exactly the reason I will do so.
 God.
 The big guy upstairs.
 The head honcho.
 Whatever you prefer to call Him.
-Those of us who have gone through divorce have been challenged in so many ways.
+Those of us who have gone through a divorce have been challenged in so many ways.
 I always say divorce is like a hurricane and whips through your life touching everything and anything in its place.
 And God is not exempt from that.
 Divorce has it’s impact on our religious views but there is a big difference between God and religion.

-Most people I know who have reevaluated their religious lives post divorce.
+Most people I know have reevaluated their religious lives post-divorce.
 Many have taken issue with organized religion and the people who represent it – people who have failed to meet our expectations, people who did not act in the way we thought they should.
 In their positions of communal power, they could have helped but chose silence instead.
 It was in their hands to affect change but they stood on the wayside.
 These are the ones that have left us disappointed and feeling alone.
 Not God.

 Many of us still have great relationships with God – as an entity, as a deity, as a father.
 It’s his children we take issue with.
 As emissaries of God we expect more from them.
 We hold these people, to a higher standard than we hold ourselves.
 However, we forget that these people are human.
 They are fallible and they are not above any of the emotions we feel.
 And because of this, they become the perfect scapegoat.
 They make it impossibly easy to abandon organized religion because of the hurt and the pain they have contributed.